logolang/logo-playground/content/en/tutorials/03-loops-and-variables/05-variables.md

 ```

 In this very simple example we have created a variable with name `greeting` and the value `Hello` stored in it.
-Then we succesfully used that value as input for `label` command.
+Then we successfully used that value as input for `label` command.

 For another example are going to create a variable named `fillcolor` and will use it several times: